|

 to Baja, two years of sailing Central America, South America and the

-yet these are only my experiences and opinions.
-I hope to help you
+mountains; yet these are only my experiences and opinions.
+I hope to

 but at the same time can only touch the surface in this How-To solar

-a transistor radio to powering a whole rock band and a single light bulb
+powering a transistor radio to powering a whole rock band and a single

-to a small village.
-So take what you can use here, buy what you can afford,
+light bulb to a small village.
+So take what you can use here, buy what

-and live within its limitations.
-In solar, we talk of the components
+you can afford, and live within its limitations.
+In solar, we talk of

-of use the hardest to understand.
-You generally can't kill a solar panel
+hardest to understand.
+You generally can't kill a solar panel except by

-except by shattering the glass and even then it still produces some power,
+shattering the glass and even then it still produces some power, but

 With care, they can last four to ten years.
 Think of your first system

-out some money to get the gear.
-If your budget won't allow, then buy
+shell out some money to get the gear.
+If your budget won't allow, then

-candles and forget it.
-In this technology you get what you pay for; cheap
+buy candles and forget it.
+In this technology you get what you pay for;

-inverters and batteries are built to sell not for real use.
-Buy quality!
+cheap inverters and batteries are built to sell not for real use.
+Buy

+quality!
 Define what you want to do.
-If you just want a few lights in camp or
+If you just want a few lights in

-power for the radio, then maybe a 12-volt DC system is all you need.
+camp or power for the radio, then maybe a 12-volt DC system is all you

-But if you want to power devices from home that run on AC, then you need
+need.
+But if you want to power devices from home that run on AC, then

-an inverter, and if the devices are sensitive loads (like audio equipment,
+you need an inverter, and if the devices are sensitive loads (like

-laser printers, and certain quirky electronics) then you probably need
+audio equipment, laser printers, and certain quirky electronics) then

 volts = watts / amps